Peleman-NV/peleman-printpartner-integrator/Documentation/README.md

 -   In the admin backend, enter your public & private keys from Imaxel
 -   Run `composer install` to download the vendor packages.
 You will need Setasign credentials to download the FPDI PDFParser package.

+## Product configuration:

+-   Products can have a custom Add To Cart text ("Design thesis").
+This is defined per product, on the General tab (this tab may not be visible if taxes are not enabled - go to WooCommerce > Settings > General options and check "Enable taxes").

 ---

 ## Delete when live